Tezeroth/VRMOBDESK-REFACTOR/Documentation/Docs/Interactions.md

    - Camera controls are disabled
    - Mouse movement rotates the object
    - Right-click again to exit examine mode
+   - Right-click while charging a throw will cancel the throw charge

 3. **Throw**:
    - While holding an object, click and hold
    - Charging animation shows throw power
    - Release to throw with velocity based on charge time
+   - Throw charge can be canceled by right-clicking or pressing Space

 4. **Drop**:
    - Quick second click while holding an object